 PowHERhouse Women’s Leadership Accelerator, which offers female-focused, wisdom-based leadership activation and amplification through training and development centred around Indigenous wisdom; and,

 PowHERhouse Impact Media Group, which focuses on impact media production, brokering financial investment and partner relationships between impact champions, social impact & innovation investors, and leading purpose-driven brands.

 To shift society, we must shift the narrative.
-We do this for HER, Human Expansion Realized.
+Media is the beat of our drum.

 Storytellers changing the narrative.